qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Finally option #3, expressing the Hamiltonian as a Python function, is the original method for time dependence in QuTiP 1.x.
 However, this method is somewhat less efficient then the previously mentioned methods, and does not allow for time-dependent collapse operators.
 However, in contrast to options #1 and #2, this method can be used in implementing time-dependent Hamiltonians that cannot be expressed as a function of constant operators with time-dependent coefficients.

-A collection of examples demonstrating the simulation of time-dependent problems can be found here: :ref:`extd`.
+A collection of examples demonstrating the simulation of time-dependent problems can be found on the `tutorials <http://qutip.org/tutorials.html>`_ web page.

 .. _time-function: